omeregenisli/sudoku/README.md

 # Binary Sudoku (C Console Game)

 A grid-based puzzle game implemented in C, merging traditional Sudoku structure with dynamic piece placement and binary score evaluation.

-Developed as a group project for **EED 1005 - Introduction to Programming** at Dokuz Eylül University.

 ---

 ## 📊 Project Presentation & Documentation